apache/druid/docs/querying/sql-functions.md

 ## CEIL (date and time)

 Rounds up a timestamp by a given time unit.
-Units must be provided unquoted.

 * **Syntax:** `CEIL(timestamp_expr TO unit>)`
 * **Function type:** Scalar, date and time